nrkn/js13k-2018/README.md

   - Size: 6147, Remaining: 7165
 - ~blue color mode for night instead of invert~
   - Size: 6137, Remaining: 7175
+- ~monsters~
-- monsters can harm player and vice versa
+  - ~monsters can harm player and vice versa~
-- monsters have chance to move towards player
+  - ~monsters have chance to move towards player~
+  - ~BUG: but maybe keep - monsters can move on both x and y axis each turn~
+  - ~BUG: monsters can move onto player tile!~
+  - Size: 6244, Remaining: 7068
 - get computers working again
 - inventory / use item
 - scripted intro events